What to Do If You Were Denied Medical Leave or Fired After Requesting FMLA in California

 Speak to an Employment Lawyer.

-Given the complexity of these laws, and the short timelines for filing claims (generally within one year under CFRA or two years under FMLA), consulting with a California employment attorney is strongly recommended.
-Many offer free consultations and work on contingency, meaning they only get paid if you win.
+Given the complexity of these laws and the short deadlines for filing claims (generally within one year under the CFRA or two years under the FMLA), consulting with a California employment attorney is strongly recommended.
+Many offer free consultations and work on a contingency basis, meaning they only get paid if you win.

 If your rights were violated, you may be entitled to significant compensation, including: